axseinga/react-redux-calendar/README.md

 ## My process

-On the beginning I created the Store in `store.js`, simple Reducer in `calendarReducer.js` and Provider in my `index.js` to pass store to other components.
+In the beginning, I created the Store in `store.js`, simple Reducer in `calendarReducer.js`, and Provider in my `index.js` to pass store to other components.
 I had to check what actions `Calendar.js` is covering and created two actions based on that knowledge: `loadMeetingsAction` and `saveMeetingAction` in `actions/calendar.js`.
-Next step was to modified Reducer to serve those actions.
+The next step was to modify Reducer to serve those actions.
 Because the app was written in class components I connected React with Redux by mapping state and action to props (mapStateToProps and mapActionToProps).
 When I finished and Redux state management was working correctly I decided to re-write class components to functional components and use React Hooks.
-I moved API calls into separate file (`providers/calendarProvider.js`) and use thunk middleware to make API calls work with Redux and handle the dispatching.
-In the end I decided to add `edit` and `delete` buttons as extra feature to my project.
+I moved API calls into a separate file (`providers/calendarProvider.js`) and use thunk middleware to make API calls work with Redux and handle the dispatching.
+In the end, I decided to add `edit` and `delete` buttons as an extra feature to my project.

 ### Built with